ant-design/ant-design/components/avatar/demo/basic.md

 ## en-US

-Three sizes and two shapes are available.
+Three sizes and three shapes are available.

 ````jsx
 import { Avatar } from 'antd';